aspark003/ML_portfolio/isolation_forest/ReadMe.md

+Here is your content properly formatted in Markdown:

 Isolation Forest / Unsupervised Anomaly Detection

-This project explores unsupervised anomaly detection using Isolation Forest on a mixed‑type credit dataset.
+This project explores unsupervised anomaly detection using Isolation Forest on a mixed-type credit dataset.

-The focus is on extracting anomaly signals, understanding decision‑function behavior, verifying separation between normal observations and noise, and analyzing score distribution structure rather than building a production‑ready model.
+The focus is on:

+Extracting anomaly signals

+Understanding decision-function behavior

+Verifying separation between normal observations and noise

+Analyzing score distribution structure

+This is not a production-ready model, but an exploration of Isolation Forest mechanics.

 Overview

 Isolation Forest is applied after a full preprocessing pipeline (numeric + categorical).

 The analysis emphasizes:

 How random recursive partitioning isolates anomalies

 Separation between normal points and anomalous points

-Point‑level anomaly strength via decision scores
+Point-level anomaly strength via decision scores

-How Isolation Forest behaves under extremely small subsample sizes (max_samples=5)
+Behavior under extremely small subsample sizes (max_samples=5)

-Key ideas:
+Key Ideas

 Anomalies require fewer splits to isolate